Boogiesox/avatar-generator/README.md

 # avatar-generator
-Random sprite generator useful for avatars or other applications.
+Random sprite generator.
+A useful solution for a need of randomized default avatars in applications.